 I learned about this forgotten neighborhood when I interned for the Glessner and Clarke House Museums this past spring.
 The museums, along with the Prairie District Neighborhood Alliance have worked very hard in revitalizing the area and educating the public with their own house tours, an annual neighborhood tour to see historic home interiors, and a self-guided walking tour for anytime.

 The Glessner House courtyard as well as Women’s Park are available for schmancy weddings, corporate events, and banquets.
 The historic Wheeler Mansion, down the block from Glessner, has been beautifully restored.
-Today it’s a boutique hotel and hosts a lively farmer’s market in the summer.
+Today, it’s a boutique hotel and hosts a lively farmer’s market in the summer.
 Glessner House also often hosts special tours and presentations on history.
-And the gorgeous Second Presybetrian Church offers guided tours of its 1874 architecture and painterly stained glass masterpieces.
-There’s lots to do to explore the up-and-coming Near South Side neighborhood, aka South Loop, as its history has come full-circle.
+The gorgeous Second Presbyterian Church, the favored church of Chicago’s Gilded Age gentry, offers guided tours of its 1874 architecture and painterly stained glass masterpieces.
+There’s lots to do to explore the up-and-coming Near South Side neighborhood, where the glamorous past is coming into clear view again.

 — Marianna Foral, Research Intern